Trained in dentistry, Sree is currently studying lab sciences. She enjoys researching various health topics and writing

 The Risks of Undiagnosed Heart Murmurs

 While heart murmurs are more of a symptom than a disease, not having the cat diagnosed can pose serious health risks.
 Depending on the type and stage of the heart disease, the risk and required medical attention will vary.
 A cat with a heart murmur may grow weak and lose its appetite if an underlying illness is untreated, leading to other forms of sickness that cause further problems.
 In some cases, sudden death can occur too.

 The Diagnosis of Heart Murmurs in Cats

 There is a grading system to indicate the severity of a cat's heart murmurs.
 The system is mostly based on how loud the heart murmurs are and which part or valve area it is coming from.
 According to the criteria, heart murmurs may be graded from I to VI, with Grade I as the mildest while Grade VI the most severe.
 In any case, the loudness of the murmur does not indicate the severity of the illness.

 There are some cases where heart murmurs are not connected at all with any cat illness and even the loud sounds indicate a relatively mild form of the disease.
 Should the veterinarian suspect or discover clinical signs of a disease, the following procedures/examination will be given:

-- Chest Radiograph: An x-ray of the heart will show if there is any physical abnormalities in the cat's heart.
+- Chest Radiograph: An x-ray of the heart will show if there are any physical abnormalities in the cat's heart.
 Some diseases cause certain parts, such as the atrium, to grow progressively thicker and appear quite enlarged in an x-ray.

 - Echocardiography: A cardiac ultrasound scan is a painless and faster form of procedure that produces a more detailed image of the heart.
 This will show images of the valve and helps the veterinarian determine if there is any clogging, enlarged arteries or other abnormalities.

 In some cases, an ECG or electrocardiogram may be required, depending on the veterinarian's assessment or findings.
 Blood work, a urinalysis, and blood pressure measurement may also be performed.
 The cat may undergo repeat examinations if the heart murmurs persist or other symptoms appear.